allwithinspace/tech-blog/_posts/2022-08-16-build-resiliency-cloud-1.md

 Resiliency is not just a technical problem to solve, but it is also about the Process, People and Culture.
 Hence it's important to view Resiliency as a multi-dimensional challenge that requires a holistic solution across architectural attributes such as availability, security, performance and operational attributes such as cloud operations, DevOps, Change management etc.

-### "Cloud" and "Architecting for Resiliency" - match made in heaven
+### "AWS Cloud" and "Architecting for Resiliency" - match made in heaven

 There is no better place to design, build and deploy highly resilient workloads than in a Cloud environment.
 [AWS Cloud](https://aws.amazon.com/) offers the broadest range of services and building blocks for enterprises to architect, build and deploy their workloads in a highly resilient fashion.